 Poor attitudes toward the commitment to grow another crop right are the downfall of many of the above crops, especially in a replant situation.
 Many of these crops, namely grain sorghum and guar, don't require a lot of inputs in a replant situation, but yet management-not necessarily requiring input expenses-can make or break these crops as a catch crop.
 I believe we should expect more from our catch crop sorghum.
 Resist the temptation to plant the cheapest seed you can find.
-Learn what the key things are that you need to do to make these crops work for you in 2007.
+Learn what the key things are that you need to do to make these crops work for you in 2008.

-This publication is updated annually for the Texas South Plains.
-For a current edition, usually available by early June, please contact Calvin Trostle.
+This publication is updated annually by mid June for the Texas South Plains.
+Contact Calvin Trostle.